+'''

 ADD sp, r0, #100

+'''

-- You are assembling for a target architecture that supports 32-bit T32 instructions, in other words Armv6T2 or later. - You are assembling to A32 code.
+- You are assembling for a target architecture that supports 32-bit T32 instructions. - You are assembling to A32 code.

 Arm deprecates the explicit use of the SP in A32 instructions in any way that is not possible in the corresponding T32 instruction.
 Such deprecated register uses are still possible in A32 instructions for backwards compatibility and you can suppress this warning by using the assembler's command line option --diag_suppress=1786.
 However, Arm recommends you modify your code, because it might not work in future architecture revisions.